obstschale/NSC/README.md

 *NSC* is a little [Alfred](http://www.alfredapp.com/) workflow to convert a number into another number system.
 I study computer science and therefore I daily deal with different number systems.
 The most common ones are probably `binary`, `octal`, `decimal`, and `hexadecimal` but I got tiered to calculate them by hand, calculator or a webpage.
 Alfred is only a key stroke away and so I started programming this workflow.

-I started to learn Python and to pratice that the new Alfred 2 workflow is written in Python insteed of PHP.
-You know, only if you use a language you get better ;) So your welcome to send a pull request if you have any improvement done.
+I started to learn Python and to pratice that the new Alfred 2 workflow is written in Python.
+So your welcome to send a pull request if you have any improvement done.

 ## Functions

 Like I mentioned above, you can convert numbers.
 In the first version I implemented `binary`, `decimal`, and `hexadecimal`.
 And you can even convert any number from any system into another.
-But be warned: I didn't implemented a _letter-replacement-function_ which would display the number _10_ with an _A_.
-I will definitely do this soon, but in this first version I had other problems (especially to get started with Python :) )

 ## Usage